-The plan proposes to increase by \$14 billion the budget authority made available to federal credit programs, such as RRIF, TIFIA, the Water Infrastructure Finance and Innovation Act (WIFIA) and the Department of Agriculture Rural Utilities Service credit programs (including, in the case of RRIF, budget authority to pay the credit-risk premium).

-The plan also calls for amendments to the RRIF, TIFIA and WIFIA statutes to expand the list of projects eligible for financing under those programs.
+Enhanced Funding for Other Federal Credit Programs.
+The Plan proposes to increase by \$14 billion the budget authority made available to federal credit programs, such as the Transportation Infrastructure Finance and Innovation Act (TIFIA), the Water Infrastructure Finance and Innovation Act (WIFIA), the Railroad Rehabilitation and Improvement Financing (RRIF) and the Department of Agriculture Rural Utilities Service (RUS) credit programs (including, in the case of RRIF, budget authority to pay the credit-risk premium).
+The Plan also calls for amendments to the TIFIA, WIFIA and RRIF statutes to expand the list of projects eligible for financing under those programs.
 For instance, TIFIA-eligible projects would include a more expansive list of port, waterway and airport projects (including new passenger terminals, existing terminal renovations, runways and related facilities).